Exercise—and just sweating it out, really—can make you perform better at work

 By Joyce Reyes-Aguila | Photo by Matthew LeJune/Unsplash

-Exercise can boost your confidence and help you feel relaxed, says the Clinic.
+Exercise can boost your confidence and help you feel relaxed, adds the Mayo Clinic.
 If you are feeling anxious at work, try getting on a bike or attending a dance class.
 Doing so can also improve the quality of your sleep, which is affected by stress at work.
 Exercise releases endorphins, our brain’s feel-good neurotransmitters.
 Its positive effects will give you a sense of command over your body and your life, experts say.

 Livestrong.com says exercise enables employees to be alert and feel more awake at work.
 It suggests including exercise through small changes in your daily routine such as taking the stairs instead of the elevator.
 In turn, you boost your productivity and enable yourself to “work correctly and to the best of your ability.”